Josephine Baker, first Black woman honored in French Pantheon - The Boston Globe

-On Tuesday, a coffin carrying soils from the U.S., France and Monaco — places where Baker made her mark — will be deposited inside the domed Pantheon monument overlooking the Left Bank of Paris.
+On Tuesday, a coffin carrying soils from the United States, France, and Monaco — places where Baker made her mark — will be deposited inside the domed Pantheon monument overlooking the Left Bank of Paris.
 Her body will stay in Monaco, at the request of her family.

-French President Emmanuel Macron decided on her entry into the Pantheon, responding to a petition lobbying for her “pantheonization.”
-In addition to honoring an exceptional figure in French history, the move is meant to send a message against racism and celebrate U.S.-French connections.
+French President Emmanuel Macron decided on her entry into the Pantheon, responding to a petition.
+In addition to honoring an exceptional figure in French history, the move is meant to send a message against racism and celebrate US-French connections.

 Advertisement